PatternAgents/MIDIcontroller/README.md

 ## FEATURES INCLUDE
   - Support for usbMIDI, usbMIDIx4, usbMIDIx16 (16 Cable Support)
   - Support for Serial MIDI (1 Cable on Serial1 by default)
-  - Support for usbHOST MIDI on Teensy3.6 with an external USB Hub
   - per-instance selection of MIDI message, channel, cable and interface
   - Velocity sensitive FSR or Piezo inputs
   - momentary, latch or 'trigger' buttons